hackcambridge/hc-2019-4d/README.md

 You have various options for installing PostgreSQL:

+- By [downloading Docker](https://www.docker.com/products/docker-desktop) and using a Docker image (guarantees an identical environment)
 - By [downloading Postgres.app](https://postgresapp.com/downloads.html) if you're running macOS (very easy, and [intergrates with Postico](https://eggerapps.at/postico/))
 - [Using the installers on the PostgreSQL website](https://www.postgresql.org/download/)
 - Using your favourite package manager (e.g. Homebrew, APT, RPM…)

-- By [downloading Docker](https://www.docker.com/products/docker-desktop) and using a Docker image (more complicated, but guarantees an identical environment)
+If you install PostgreSQL using a method other than Docker, be aware that we use PostgreSQL 9.6 in production (so you may encounter unexpected behaviour if you use a different version).
 Usually the database can be configured to start automatically after login (this is the default for Postgres.app).
 If you use Docker though, you need to start the database manually each time with: